maarten-k/realignment/README.md

 - Print reads uses one core instead of 8 cores (7 times more efficient in core hours) (see [Recommendations for performance optimizations when using GATK3.8 and GATK4](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6842142/) fig 1 a)
 - Removed sorting a bam file
 - HaplotypeCaller runs now in parallel instead of serial per chromosome (reduces wall time)
-- Bcftools is used for merging the gvcf files
+- Bcftools is used for merging the GVCF files

 To ensure the same results, the final cram produced uses an old version of samtools which has a minor bug when creating MD tags.